It’s the perfect time to begin your Welsh education journey

 The immersion programme is a Welsh Government initiative providing pupils with a second chance to develop their linguistic skills and to become confidently bilingual.
 It has the full support of the Welsh Government and Denbighshire County Council and is part of a national and LA policy.

-If you would like to discuss the scheme further please contact the Immersion Scheme Coordinator, Miss Meinir Williams at the school on 01745 582611
+If you would like to discuss the scheme further please contact the Immersion Scheme Coordinator, Mrs Llio Davies at the school on 01745 582611